deepakkumar55/DSA-With-Java/Readme.md

-Sure, here are brief definitions and examples for each of the mentioned data structures and algorithms in Java:

-**Data Structures:**
+# 1. **Data Structures:** These are the ways in which data is organized and stored in a computer's memory.
+Data structures provide a way to represent and manage data elements and their relationships.
+Examples of data structures include arrays, linked lists, stacks, queues, trees, graphs, and hash tables.
+The choice of an appropriate data structure for a specific problem can greatly impact the efficiency of algorithms that operate on that data.

 1. **Arrays and Strings:**
    Definition: Arrays are linear data structures that store elements of the same type sequentially in memory.
 Strings are sequences of characters.